RetroAchievements/docs/docs/general/faq.md

 ![open-ticket-on-site](https://cdn.discordapp.com/attachments/484977989470126081/533009389490012171/unknown.png)

-If you use the [Official RetroAchevement emulators](#official-retroachievementsorg-emulators) you can also report problems from the website achievement page, but it is preferred that you use the method built into the emulators.
+If you use the [Official RetroAchievements emulators](#official-retroachievementsorg-emulators) you can also report problems from the website achievement page, but it is preferred that you use the method built into the emulators.

 #### What details _I have to add_ to a broken achievement report?